Promoting/Encouraging Greater Use of A Positive View of Youth via Service-Learning

 SUCCESS!

-The Center for School Change has worked for more than thirty years to promote service – learning and helped produced three important advances in 2023 Service-learning combines classroom work and community service.
+The Center for School Change has worked for more than thirty years to promote service – learning and helped produced important advances in 2023 and 2024.
+Service-learning combines classroom work and community service.
 Joe Nathan wrote a column, “Toward A View of Students as Citizens,” published by Education Week, in 1990 urging greater use of service-learning.
-Article

 First, after a three-year discussion, the Minnesota Professional Standards and Licensing Board (PELSB) has approved standards for all Minnesota teacher preparation institutions and candidates for initial teacher licensure that include “The teacher understands the value of and knows how to implement instructional strategies that integrate real-world learning opportunities including service-learning, community-based learning and project-based learning, into instructional practices.”
 This is on page 8 of standards approved in April, 2023, on page 8, in the Standards of Effective Practice, found here.